nebari-dev/nebari/docs/source/9_faq/1_faqs.md

 > QHub is also entirely customisable, although to properly adapt the default settings will require more in-depth DevOps knowledge.

-## What is Infrastructure as Code and how is it related to QHub?
+## What is Infrastructure as Code and how it relates to QHub?

   + [Infrastructure as Code](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/infrastructure-as-code.html) (IaC)
     is a system that handles the management of infrastructure (networks, virtual machines, load balancers, and connection